keil4ni/recipe-analysis/README.md

 |  ``'rating'``       | Rating given |
 |  ``'review'``       | Review text |

-With our datasets, we can investigate whether the duration of recipes have a positive impact on recipe ratings. (continue explanation on how we plan to use these datasets to answer our proj question)
+With our datasets, we can investigate whether the duration of recipes have a positive impact on recipe ratings.
+The first step was to classify what is considered a "long" recipe or a "short" recipe.
+We believed there are more people that look for short recipes to follow for time convenience, so we decided that a **short** recipe would be **less than 60 minutes** long while a **long** recipe would be involve all other recipes, that is, **at least 60 minutes** long.
+To make it easy to distinguish between short and long recipes, we created an additional column that classifies a recipe by its duration called ``'recipe_type'``.
+We will heavily rely on this column, along with other relevant columns—``'rating'``, ``'minutes'``—in the dataset to answer our question.

 ## Data Cleaning and Exploratory EDA